-203 Hot weather.
-Keep your vehicle well ventilated to avoid drowsiness.
+212. Keep your vehicle well ventilated to avoid drowsiness.
 Be aware that the road surface may become soft or if it rains after a dry spell it may become slippery.
 These conditions could affect your steering and braking.
 If you are dazzled by bright sunlight, slow down and if necessary, stop.